Please note change in call planning

 - One acceptance form from the intended host institute.

 - Applications from applicants who have not yet been awarded a PhD must also be accompanied by a form approving their thesis.

 Due to a networkhack the grant procedure of NWO, including NRO and SIA, has been at a standstill from 13 February to 22 March 2021.
 NWO has updated the information on the website about the calls and the new deadlines.
 The deadlines in the Call for Proposals (pdf) have not been updated yet.

-- Do you already have an account in ISAAC?
+- Do you already have an ISAAC account?

-- Have you completed the application form and saved it as a PDF?
+- Do you have a complete application form and saved it as PDF?

 - Have you thought about the acceptance form from the intended host institute?